 Tips and Recipe FAQ:

 I do not recommend using fruity candies.
-The flavors don't really work with the buttery sugar flavor of these cookies.
+The flavors don't work with the buttery sugar flavor of these cookies.

 Store these gluten free leftover candy cookies in an airtight container in the refrigerator.
 They will keep fresh for up to 4 days.